AdamB64/AdamB64/README.md

 ### Current Project

-🌱 I'm currently diving into React and TypeScript, working on a task website with MongoDB.
-It's not just a project; it's my journey to mastering these technologies.<br>
+🌱 I'm currently diving into React and TypeScript, working on a task website with MongoDB.<br>
 [The Repository](https://github.com/AdamB64/my-task-manager)

 ### Past Projects